IHE/RAD.IMR/input/pagecontent/RAD-Y4.md

 ##### 2:3.Y4.4.1.3 Expected Actions

-The Responder shall provide the displayable report in the requested MIME type or reply with an HTTP status code indicating the error condition.
+The Responder shall provide the pre-rendered report in the requested MIME type or reply with an HTTP status code indicating the error condition.
 The Responder is not required to transform the document.

-#### 2:3.Y4.4.2 Return Displayable Report Message
+#### 2:3.Y4.4.2 Return pre-rendered Report Message

 This is the return message sent by the Responder.

 ##### 2:3.Y4.4.2.1 Trigger Events

-The HTTP Response message is sent upon completion of the Retrieve Displayable Report request.
+The HTTP Response message is sent upon completion of the Retrieve pre-rendered Report request.

 ##### 2:3.Y4.4.2.2 Message Semantics

 This message shall be an HTTP Response, as specified by RFC2616.
-When the requested displayable report is returned, the Responder shall respond with HTTP Status Code 200.
+When the requested pre-rendered report is returned, the Responder shall respond with HTTP Status Code 200.
 The HTTP message-body shall be the content of the requested document.

 Table 2:3.Y4.4.2.2-1 contains error situations and the HTTP Response.